perfsonar/docs/release_candidates/5.0.0/_sources/install_centos.rst.txt

 Bundle Installation on CentOS
 ******************************

-perfSONAR combines various sets of measurement tools and services.
-Commonly people install the entire set of tools using the Toolkit ISO (as detailed at :doc:`install_getting`) but this may not be optimal for every situation.
-For example if you only need a subset of the tools, you have an existing CentOS system on which you'd like to install the software and/or you are doing a large deployment of perfSONAR nodes.
-With this in mind RPMs are available that install the bundles described in :doc:`install_options`.
+perfSONAR combines various sets of measurement tools and services bundled in different useful ways.
+RPMs are available that install the bundles described in :doc:`install_options`.
 The steps in the remaining sections of this document detail the steps required for installing these bundles.

 System Requirements
 ====================